thealpha07/docker-services/README.md

-# TOMATO - Food Ordering Website
+# Docker Services Learning Repo

-This repository hosts the source code for TOMATO, a dynamic food ordering website built with the MERN Stack.
-It offers a user-friendly platform for seamless online food ordering.
+This repos has a clone project that was monolithic and built with below techs and structure which we will convert into a Docker services oriented project.

 ## Features